 What is Anterior Blepharitis?
 Causes & Treatment | Eye Love Cares

 Anterior blepharitis is most commonly the result of a Staphylococcus bacterial infection.
 There are different types of blepharitis and sometimes they overlap.
-Find out if anterior blepharitis is to blame and how to treat it.
+Today, you’ll find out if anterior blepharitis is to blame and how to treat it.
 Before we get into more details about Anterior blepharitis, we are going to explain what blepharitis is.

 Anterior blepharitis is one of many types of blepharitis.
 Blepharitis is a very common condition that affects the eyes and the eyelids.
-When you have blepharitis, your eyelids become moderately to severely inflamed.
+When you have blepharitis, your eyelids become moderately to severely inflamed (blepharitis is, by definition, inflammation of the eyelids).
 Blepharitis can be easy to treat, but for many patients, it recurs multiple times.

 This condition causes the eyelids to become itchy, red, and irritated.
 It can also cause particles that resemble dandruff to accumulate on the eyelashes.
 Blepharitis can be caused by bacteria, allergens, and existing skin conditions such as rosacea.
-Luckily, blepharitis is not contagious in most cases.
+Luckily, blepharitis is not contagious.
 It also does not usually cause any lasting or permanent damage to your vision or eyesight.

 If you are dealing with a case of blepharitis, you are not alone.
 A group of optometrists and ophthalmologists from the United States revealed in a survey that 37-47% of their patients have been treated for blepharitis.
 There are even more people who choose to treat their blepharitis symptoms through the use of home remedies without the supervision of a healthcare professional.
 Blepharitis affects individuals of all ages, ethnicities, and genders.

 Anterior Blepharitis vs. Posterior Blepharitis